jcamposforner/jcamposforner.github.io/_posts/2025-09-16-body-frames.md

 By now you have seen why **left, right, up, down** are not universal, they only make sense once tied to a body frame.

 But navigation doesn't stop there.
-To interact with the real world, we also need global or local reference frames that everyone can agree on.
+To interact with the real world, we also need to understand how the Earth itself is represented.

-**Next up: We'll learn about local reference frames (NED, ENU)** the bridge between your moving body frame and the Earth itself.
+**Next up: We'll explore [geodetic coordinates and how the Earth is modeled](/posts/earth-coordinates/#converting-between-coordinate-systems){:target="_blank"}** the foundation for connecting local movement to the planet.